SPARK PRODUCT FREQUENTLY ASKED QUESTIONS

 I am entering a product in another design competition around the same time as this competition.
 Can I enter a product in the Spark Awards that I am also entering in another competition?
 Yes, Spark welcomes your entries.
 The Spark criteria and premise are complementary to, not competitive with other design competitions.
 You should, if possible, enter both.
 Otherwise, let your design intuition and heart guide you!

 We have a new medical design.
 We are trying to make the prototype.
 If we do not finish it before deadline, could we send large-format photos?
 It is not a concept or a study.
 It will be a real product and we are planning to commercialize it as soon as possible.
 Yes–you may enter this—we call it “pre-production.”
 In both phases of the competition you may use photos if necessary.
-When you first sign up, they are required– and not too large a file size, please.
+When you first sign up, they are required– up to 1 mb file size each.
 And for the live Jury, we prefer more physical designs, but a mounted board is very common.

 I would like to send you also my project documentation (pdf format with about 100 pages – 34 MB ).
 Is it possible?
 No. The judges are very busy during this process and unable to deal with this level of detail.
 If we need further documentation, we will contact you.